 Without cloud storage, you’ll still get notifications, but you’ll be unable to access event history or share recorded footage.
 If you do experience a break-in or even package theft, saved recordings can help in a crime investigation or for alerting your neighbors.

 Amazon offers professional installation for a fee, but it’s unlikely you’ll need it.
-The Ring Spotlight Camera, especially the wireless model, is a cinch to install.
+The Ring Spotlight Cam, especially the battery-powered model, is a cinch to install.

-The customer service we received through Ring is another bright spot in our Ring Spotlight Camera experience.
+The customer service we received through Ring is another bright spot in our Ring Spotlight Cam experience.

 When we first received the camera and installed it, it worked wonderfully.
 But about a week in, after trying to update firmware, the camera software suddenly crashed and refused to come back online.